hodangkhoinguyen/ecs150-project1/REPORT.md

 ### Parsing the command

-The struct `Pipeline` stores pipeSize, list of pipelines, list of status (if fork is executed), and list of struct `Config`.
+At the beginning of each execution, the program will create a struct `Pipeline` which stores pipeSize, list of pipelines, list of status (if fork is executed), and list of struct `Config`.

 The struct `Config` represents for one single Pipeline process, which has argument size, list of arguments, and check if there is output redirection.

 The struct `FD` holds 2 R/W endings of each pipe.
 So, when we execute pipelines of size `n`, then there should be `n-1` `FD`'s.